GeorgeforChina/script/cybex-py-lib/README.md

 BITSHARES VERSION
 ======
-Bitshares version 0.1.12 and 0.1.13 are both supported, however, 0.1.13 is more recommended.
+Bitshares version 0.1.12 and 0.1.13 are both supported, however, 0.1.13 is STRONGLY recommended and FULLY tested.

 AUTO INSTALLATION
 ======